walmartlabs/concord-website/docs/getting-started/policies.md

 ```

 The attributes:

 - `concurrent` - controls the number of concurrently running processes:
   - `maxPerOrg` - max number of running processes per organization;
   - `maxPerProject` - max number of running processes per project;
 - `process`, `processPerOrg`, `processPerProject` - controls the maximum number
 of processes for a specific status (see below);
 - `forkDepth` - the maximum allowed depth of process forks, i.e. how many
-"ancestors" a process can have.
+_ancestors_ a process can have.
 Can be used to prevent "fork bombs";
 - `processTimeout` - limits the maximum allowed value of the
 [processTimeout parameter](./concord-dsl.html#timeout).